AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 For generics, compatibility of the code will be established at instantiation time as it's possible to instantiate a generic with types that have ghost depends assertions not visible at generic declaration.
-Note that this introduces risks when generic units implementers chose to configure locally assertion policies - issues will be detected at compile time, but may be unforeseen at generic implementation time.
+Note that this introduces risks when generic units implementers choose to configure locally assertion policies - issues will be detected at compile time, but may be unforeseen at generic implementation time.